cghiaus/ELECTRE_Tri/docs/how_to_guides/README.md

 - `step_by_step.ipynb`: How to do a step-by-step ELECTRE Tri-B analysis based on base profiles.

+- `workflows.ipynb`: How to execute ELECTRE Tri-B workflows for crisp and probabilistic data.

 # Bibliography
 Procida, D. (2017).
 Diátaxis documentation framework.
 URL https://diataxis.fr.